ummadiviany/pds_assignment2/README.md

 5. In this task you will be implementing the following functions:
    1. `get_medical_specalities`
       - Implement the function `get_medical_specalities` in `medical_transcription.py` file.
-      - This function should return a list of all the medical specialities from the `medical_specialty` column in the `data/mtsamples.csv` file.
+      - This function should return a list of all the medical specialties from the `medical_specialty` column in the `data/mtsamples.csv` file.
 The list should not contain any duplicates.
 The list should be sorted in alphabetically ascending order.
       - Check the expected output in the `tests/transcription_outputs/get_medical_specalities.txt` file.
    2. `get_medical_specialities_count`
       - Implement the function `get_medical_specialities_count` in `medical_transcription.py` file.
-      - This function should return a dictionary of all the medical specialities from the `medical_specialty` column in the `data/mtsamples.csv` file.
-The dictionary should have the medical speciality as the key and the number of times it occurs as the value.
-The dictionary should be sorted in descending order of the number of times the medical speciality occurs.
+      - This function should return a dictionary of all the medical specialties from the `medical_specialty` column in the `data/mtsamples.csv` file.
+The dictionary should have the medical specialty as the key and the number of times it occurs as the value.
+The dictionary should be sorted in descending order of the number of times the medical specialty occurs.
       - Check the expected output in the `tests/transcription_outputs/get_medical_specialities_count.txt` file.
    3. `get_medical_speciality_sample_names`
       - Implement the function `get_medical_speciality_sample_names` in `medical_transcription.py` file.
-      - This function should return a dictionary of all the medical specialities from the `medical_specialty` column in the `data/mtsamples.csv` file.
-The dictionary should have the medical speciality as the key and the list of sample names as the value.
-The dictionary should be sorted in alphabetically ascending order of the medical speciality.
+      - This function should return a dictionary of all the medical specialties from the `medical_specialty` column in the `data/mtsamples.csv` file.
+The dictionary should have the medical specialty as the key and the list of sample names as the value.
+The dictionary should be sorted in alphabetically ascending order of the medical specialty.
       - Check the expected output in the `tests/transcription_outputs/get_medical_speciality_sample_names.txt` file.

 6. This task is auto-graded.
 Run the test cases and check the correctness of your code.